COVID-19 lab leak theory: Developments since 2022

 In June 2022, the WHO released a report advocating for more investigation into the lab leak theory.
 In response, Chinese Foreign Ministry spokesperson Zhao Lijian called the lab leak theory "a lie concocted by anti-China forces for political purposes, which has nothing to do with science".

 In July 2022, two articles appeared in the journal Science analyzing all available epidemiological and genetic evidence from the earliest known cases in Wuhan.
 Based on two different analyses, the authors of both papers concluded that the outbreak began at the Huanan Seafood Wholesale Market and was unconnected to any laboratory.
+University of Sydney virologist Edward C. Holmes, who co-authored both papers, commented that "The siren has definitely sounded on the lab leak theory" and "There's no emails.
+There's no evidence in any of the science.
+There's absolutely nothing".
 A third paper (a pre-print) examined RNA samples taken directly from the market in the spring of 2020 and detected SARS-CoV-2 RNA in environmental samples collected from animal stalls and sewage wells at the market.
 The RNA detected was highly similar to viruses which infected early outbreak patients who became sick after being present at the market.
 No virus was detected in any samples taken directly from animals at the market.

-University of Sydney virologist and co-author of both publications Edward C. Holmes commented that "The siren has definitely sounded on the lab leak theory" and "There's no emails.
-There's no evidence in any of the science.
-There's absolutely nothing".
+In 2026, virologist Joel Wertheim and colleagues at UCSD published a study in the journal Cell which compared evolutionary patterns of outbreaks of Ebola, influenza and other viruses.
+They found that the mutation pattern of SARS-CoV-2 matched five naturally occurring outbreaks, but did not resemble the 1977 Russian flu outbreak which was likely from a lab leak.